Shiraz-Jafri/Compiler/README.md

 ``` (Prim '+ (list (Int 10) (Int 20))) --> '(+ 10 20) ```

+Because the compiler functions automatically calls parser-lvar, you can just give an expression in racket syntax like so (make sure to include ' before the expression)
 ``` (compiler_x86 '(+ 2 3)) ```

 #### AST form: